wanderson33245/The-Metal-Corpus/README.md

 #### AI integration

 The human-in-the-loop validation step is one of the more time-consuming parts of the pipeline.
-In a future extension of this project, I would like to train a classification model to automate it.
-With 2,048 validated previews in hand, I have plenty of training data.
+With 2,048 validated previews already in hand, there's enough training data to build a classification model that could automate much of it.

 ### V3 - Beyond Metal

+#### Cross-genre comparison

 The most natural extension to this project is to examine lyrics from **all** genres.
 Country, R&B, Gospel, Funk, Rock, Heavy Metal, Rap, etc. I've already built the infrastructure, it would just require hundreds of thousands more API calls and quite a long time to make them.
 One comparison that's fascinated me for a couple years is *Satan Is Real* by The Louvin Brothers (1959, Country gospel) and *Satan Is Real* by Kreator (2017, Thrash metal).
-Both are a warning against evil and temptation, but if you judge Kreator's album by its cover, you would think differently.
-I'd posit that thrash metal and country music have more in common lyrically than their reputations suggest, but my proof for that claim will have to wait until this project's V2.
+Both are a warning against evil and temptation, but if you judge Kreator's album by its cover, you'd think otherwise.
+I'd posit that thrash metal and country music have more in common lyrically than their reputations suggest, but my proof for that claim will have to wait until I develop whole-genre datasets.
 That's the kind of assumption this project exists to test.

 ---